-The manufacture of medicines for initial experimental studies in human volunteers (which generally means first-in-human trials, which are generally, but not always, Phase I trials) is not subject to inspection and licensing by the TGA (specified in item 1, Schedule 7, Therapeutic Goods Regulations 1990).
-However, the domestic manufacture of all other clinical trial medicines is subject to inspection (including Annex 13) and licensing by the TGA.
+The manufacture of medicines for initial experimental studies in human volunteers (which generally means first-in-human trials, which are generally, but not always, Phase 0 and Phase I trials) is not subject to inspection and licensing by the TGA (specified in item 1, Schedule 7, Therapeutic Goods Regulations 1990).
+However, the Australian manufacture of all other clinical trial medicines is subject to inspection (including Annex 13) and licensing by the TGA.

 Labelling investigational medicines